 I am an Operations Research PhD student at the H. Milton Stewart School of Industrial and Systems Engineering (ISyE) at Georgia Institute of Technology.
 I am grateful to be advised by Professors Renato Monteiro and Anton Kleywegt, and quite fortunate to collaborate and learn from Dr. Arkadi Nemirovski.

-I am grateful for the generous financial support provided by the National Science Foundation GRFP, Oak Ridge National Laboratory, Georgia Tech ISyE, and GEM PhD Fellowship.
+I am grateful for the generous support provided by the National Science Foundation GRFP, Oak Ridge National Laboratory, Georgia Tech ISyE, and GEM PhD Fellowship.